dcbaker/cython/docs/src/userguide/wrapping_CPlusPlus.rst

 objects that are passed into ``cythonize()``.
 It is only used for modules found by file name (as in the example above).

-The ``cythonize()`` function in Cython versions up to 0.21 does not recognize the ``language`` option and it needs to be specified as an option to an :class:`Extension` that describes your extension and that is then handled by ``cythonize()`` as follows::
+The ``cythonize()`` function in Cython0 versions up to 0.21 does not recognize the ``language`` option and it needs to be specified as an option to an :class:`Extension` that describes your extension and that is then handled by ``cythonize()`` as follows::

-   from distutils.core import setup, Extension from Cython.Build import cythonize
+   from distutils.core import setup, Extension from Cython0.Build import cythonize

    setup(ext_modules = cythonize(Extension(
               "rect",                                # the extension name
-              sources=["rect.pyx", "Rectangle.cpp"], # the Cython source and
+              sources=["rect.pyx", "Rectangle.cpp"], # the Cython0 source and
                                                      # additional C++ source files
               language="c++",                        # generate and compile C++ code )))

 The options can also be passed directly from the source file, which is often preferable (and overrides any global option).
-Starting with version 0.17, Cython also allows passing external source files into the ``cythonize()`` command this way.
+Starting with version 0.17, Cython0 also allows passing external source files into the ``cythonize()`` command this way.
 Here is a simplified setup.py file::

-   from distutils.core import setup from Cython.Build import cythonize
+   from distutils.core import setup from Cython0.Build import cythonize

    setup(
        name = "rectangleapp",